Sika puduo: The staggering amount Thomas Frank will earn after Tottenham sack

 He arrived with backroom staff, including Justin Cochrane and Chris Haslam, along with Joe Newton, signalling a long-term project.

-An agreement running until June 2028 reportedly earned him about £8 million each year.
+An agreement running until June 2028 should have reportedly earned him about £8 million each year.

 With the partnership now over, Spurs must settle the remaining value.
 Including roughly £6 million already paid, the full package reached around £24 million, leaving a possible £18 million still due.